Createdd/Writing/articles/VotingApp.md

 - enable `historyApiFallback: true` on your webpack dev server to allow proper routing with react router
 - add state and it's management to the components
 - realize that Redux might be a good next step

+Here is a list of painful learnings I had to undergo throughout this process:

+- for accessing object properties dynamically use bracket instead of dot notation (used here: `javascript answers = answers.concat(this.refs[temp].value);`)
+- importing everythin as * (`import * as Polls from './ducks/polls';`) from ducks, because else it's not working -

 #### Add Redux